thechangelog/show-notes/backstage/backstage-3.md

 - We didn't talk about this, but [the opening film was pretty cool](https://www.youtube.com/watch?v=b6d6iScjHpA)
 - Watch the keynote for yourself [on Apple's Events page](https://www.apple.com/apple-events/march-2019/)
 - More info on Amazon Prime's super cool [X-Ray feature](https://www.primevideo.com/help/ref=atv_hp_nd_cnt?nodeId=202188190)
+- More news on Tesla [Smart Car are always best](https://www.tesla.com/blog)